SOUNDS-RESEARCH/aspcol/README.md

 # ASPCOL : Audio Signal Processing COLlection
 ASPCOL is a collection of functions and classes for audio signal processing.
 The package contains routines for state-of-the-art sound field estimation and sound field reproduction methods.
-It also contains functions for classic audio signal processing such as designing and using filters, adaptive filtering, statistical signal processing, matrix manipulations, and more.

 **[More info and complete API documentation](https://sounds-research.github.io/aspcol/)**